Abinav-2007/Object-and-Color-detection-with-count/README.md

 io: For handling file uploads.

 Setup

-Get the Code:
+Get the Code
 Download or clone the project files to a folder on your computer.

-Install Dependencies:
+Install Dependencies
 Open your terminal or command prompt, navigate to the project folder, and install the required libraries:

+bash
+Copy
+Edit
-pip install streamlit opencv-python ultralytics numpy scikit-learn pandas Pillow
+pip install streamlit opencv-python ultralytics numpy scikit-learn pandas Pillow Download YOLOv11n Model

-Download YOLOv11n Model:

-Important: You MUST download the yolov11n.pt model file yourself.
+Important: You must download the yolov11n.pt model file yourself.
 This program will not download it automatically.

-Find the source where you obtained the YOLOv11n model information (e.g., a specific website or repository).
+Find a trusted source where the YOLOv11n model is available (e.g., an official repository or trusted third-party source).

 Download the yolov11n.pt file.

-Place this downloaded yolov11n.pt file directly into the main project folder (where app.py and object_detector.py are located).
+Place the yolov11n.pt file directly into the main project folder (where app.py and object_detector.py are located).

-Run the Application:
+Run the Application
 In your terminal or command prompt, while inside the project folder, run:

+bash
+Copy
+Edit
 streamlit run app.py
-IGNORE_WHEN_COPYING_START
-content_copy
-download
-Use code with caution.
-Bash
-IGNORE_WHEN_COPYING_END
 Usage

-After running the command, Streamlit will provide a local URL (like http://localhost:8501).
+After running the command, Streamlit will provide a local URL (such as http://localhost:8501).
 Open this URL in your web browser.

 Use the sidebar to provide an image:

-Webcam: Select the camera index and click "Capture Image".
+Webcam: Select the camera index and click "Capture Image."

 File Upload: Click "Browse files" and choose an image from your computer.

-Once an image shows in the "Image Preview", click the "Analyze Image" button in the sidebar.
+Once an image appears in the "Image Preview," click the Analyze Image button in the sidebar.

 View the results displayed in the main area of the application.

 Project Structure

-object_detector.py - Contains code for loading the model, detecting objects, and analyzing colors.
+object_detector.py — Contains code for loading the model, detecting objects, and analyzing colors.

-app.py - Contains the Streamlit user interface code and handles user interactions.
+app.py — Contains the Streamlit user interface code and handles user interactions.

-yolov11n.pt - The YOLOv11n model file you need to download and place here.
+yolov11n.pt — The YOLOv11n model file (must be downloaded separately and placed here).

-README.md - This file.
+README.md — This file.